 Editor's note: The input data used for LMF-based AI/ML Positioning will be decided by RAN WGs.

 3. The NWDAF subscribes to or cancels subscription to input data from LMF by invoking Nlmf_DataExposure_Subscribe / Nlmf_DataExposure_UnSubscribe service operation.
 The NWDAF includes an AoI and a notification target address to request the input data from LMF.
-The NWDAF may also include requested number for data samples and time window for data collection.
+The NWDAF may also include data source type (UE or NG-RAN), requested number for data samples and time window for data collection.

 Editor's note: Whether the NWDAF needs to be aware of PRU information and indicate to obtain the PRU information from LMF is FFS.
-Whether the NWDAF needs to indicate Data source type (UE or RAN measurements) and/or data type(s) and/or a target ground truth label precision is also FFS.
+Whether the NWDAF needs to data type(s) and/or a target ground truth label precision is also FFS.

 4. The LMF performs steps 1 to 4 in clause 6.22.2, or steps 1 to 7 in clause 6.22.3.